 10857 Pte.
 Thomas Gordon Wishart (1895 – 1941)

-Thomas Gordon Wishart was born on 9 December 1895 at 48 Wellgate in Dundee.
+Thomas Gordon Wishart was born on 9 December 1895 at 48 Wellgate, Dundee.
 He was the third son of David Wishart, a local jute weaver, and his wife, Mary Gordon.
-In 1901 he was living with his family at 18 Dens Road and by 1911 was working alongside his father and brothers in one of the city’s jute mills.
+In 1901 he was living with his family at 18 Dens Road and by 1911 was working alongside his father and brothers in the jute mill.

-After the war, Thomas married Isabella Smith McCormack on 22 April 1927, and two sons were born of the marriage.
+After the war, Thomas married Isabella Smith McCormack on 22 April 1927 with two sons born of the union.
 He died on 4 December 1941 in the Dundee Royal Infirmary of coronary thrombosis.
-He had been living at 13 South Ellen Street and working as a general labourer.
+He had been living at 13 South Ellen Street and working as a general labourer at the time.

 Are you related to, or think you have further details about Thomas?

 If so then I’d love to hear from you.
 Please click the link below or send an email to mail (at) wishart1418.org.
 Thank you.